-If in the implementation of the global service there are duplicate numbering requests and there are no service specific resolution procedures, then the duplicate request procedures should be invoked, as defined in [ITU-T E.169], Application of Recommendation E.164 numbering plan for universal international numbers for international telecommunications services using country codes for global services.
+If in the implementation of the global service there are duplicate numbering requests and there are no service specific resolution procedures, then the duplicate request procedures should be invoked as defined in ITU-T Rec.
+E.169 - Application of E.164 numbering plan for universal international freephone numbers for international freephone service.

-9 International ITU-T E.164-number for Networks
+9 International E.164-number for Networks

-Principles, criteria and procedures for the assignment of international ITU-T E.164-numbers for international Networks may be found in [ITU-T E.164.1] and [ITU-T E.190].
+Principles, criteria and procedures for the assignment of international E.164-numbers for international Networks may be found in ITU-T Recs E.164.1 and E.190.

-International ITU-T E.164-numbers used by Networks consist of three parts: a shared three-digit ITU-T E.164 country code for Networks, an identification code, and a subscriber number (see Figure 3).
-The maximum length of international ITU-T E.164-numbers used by Networks is fifteen (15) digits.
+International E.164-numbers used by Networks consist of three parts: a shared three-digit E.164 country code for Networks, an identification code, and a subscriber number (see Figure 3).
+The maximum length of international E.164-numbers used by Networks is fifteen (15) digits.

-9.1 Country code for Networks
+9.1 Country Code for Networks

-These digits are the first three digits of international ITU-T E.164-numbers for Networks.
-A country code for Networks is a shared combination of three digits and is used in combination with the identification code to identify Networks.
+These digits are the first three digits of international E.164-numbers for Networks.
+A country code for networks is a shared combination of three digits and is used in combination with the Identification Code to identify Networks.

-9.2 Identification code
+9.2 Identification Code

-An identification code (IC) is a combination of one to four digits used for identification of Networks.
-These digits follow the shared country code field within international ITU-T E.164-numbers for Networks.
+An Identification Code (IC) is a combination of one to four digits used for identification of Networks.
+These digits follow the shared country code field within international E.164-numbers for Networks.

-9.3 Subscriber numbers
+9.3 Subscriber Numbers

-Subscriber numbers are the remaining digits that follow the shared country code and the IC.
-The structure and functionality is determined by the operator.
+Subscriber Numbers are the remaining digits that follow the shared country code and the IC.
+The structure and functionality is determined by the network operator.
 The maximum length of the subscriber number is 15 minus the total of the CC and IC digits.
 The minimum length of the subscriber number is:

-- nine digits with a one-digit IC;
+- nine digits with a one-digit IC; - eight digits with a two-digit IC;